netidx/netidx-book/src/tools/activation.md

     }
     ```

-## Signals
+## Reload and shutdown

-Sending `SIGHUP` to the running activation server will cause it to
-reread it's unit directory.
-This may trigger processes (for example a
-newly added OnStart process) to start up immediatly.
-If unit files are
-removed, their corresponding processes will be stopped upon unit
-directory reread.
-If process config properties are changed for an
-existing unit, any running process will NOT be restarted, however new
-configuration directives will take effect if the process dies and is
-triggered.
-For example if args is changed for a unit that is running,
-and it later dies and is triggered again it will be started with the
-new args.
+On Unix, `SIGHUP` reloads the unit directory.
+On every platform the local
+activation control endpoint provides the same reload operation.
+The admin
+TUI reloads after it adds, edits, or removes a unit.
+The lower-level
+`netidx admin component activation add|remove` commands only edit the unit
+files; reload or restart the supervisor separately when using them.
+A reload
+starts newly added `OnStart` units and stops units that were removed.
+Editing
+an existing unit does not restart its running process; the new configuration
+applies the next time that process starts.

-On receiving `SIGQUIT`, `SIGINT`, or `SIGTERM`, the activation server
+On Unix, `SIGQUIT`, `SIGINT`, or `SIGTERM` shuts down the supervisor; on
-will stop all the processes it is managing before shutting down
-itself.
-Managed processes are first sent `SIGTERM`, but if they don't
-shut down within 30 seconds they are killed with `SIGKILL`.
+Windows, Ctrl-C or Ctrl-Break does so in foreground mode.
+Managed processes
+first receive the platform's graceful shutdown signal (SIGTERM on Unix, a
+named shutdown event on Windows).
+Processes still running after 30 seconds are
+forcibly terminated.
+Windows also puts children in a Job Object so they are
+terminated if the supervisor exits unexpectedly.

 ## Args

-- `-f, --foreground`: don't daemonize
+- `-f, --foreground`: remain attached to the terminal.
+On Windows, omitting it
+  delegates to the sibling `netidx-activation.exe` background executable.
 - `-a, --auth`: auth mechanism — `anonymous`, `local`, `krb5`, or
   `tls`.
 Defaults to whatever the client config's `default_auth`
   is (so a workstation install rarely needs this).
 - `-b, --bind`: bind address.
 - `-c, --config`: path to the netidx client config
-- `--pid-file`: path to the pid file you want the activation server to
+- `--pid-file`: Unix-only pid file; default none.
-  write. default no pid file.
 - `--spn`: the spn of the activation server. only relevant if auth =
   krb5
 - `--identity`: TLS identity (for `-a tls`); defaults to the client
   config's `default_identity`.
-- `-u, --units`: the path to the directory containing unit
-  files.
-Defaults to `~/.config/netidx/activation` (or
+- `-u, --units`: the path to the directory containing unit files.
+Defaults to
-  `/etc/netidx/activation` if the user directory doesn't exist).
+  the platform user config directory, with `/etc/netidx/activation` as the
+  Unix system fallback.
 - `--upn`: the upn to use when connecting to the resolver, only valid
   if auth = krb5. default the current user.